 Once the screener gathers all needed information, the CLTS FS is completed using the web-based application.
 Entering information into the CLTS FS is completed separately from the interaction with the family and child.
 It is critical that the certified screener's responses are accurate and verified from a variety of sources as necessary.
 The screener must strive to use objective clinical judgment and this could be affected by completing the screen with the family present.
 The CLTS FS is a tool for certified screeners to ensure smooth and timely access for the child and family to long-term supports.
 It does not replace strong clinical and interaction skills to form a relationship with the child and family.

-The Medicaid Home and Community-Based Services Waiver, the Katie Beckett Medicaid Eligibility Program and the Family Support Program require an INITIAL screen to establish functional eligibility prior to receiving services.
+The Medicaid home and community-based services waiver, the Katie Beckett Medicaid Eligibility Program, and CCOP require an INITIAL screen to establish functional eligibility prior to receiving services.
 A RESCREEN, or recertification, is required thereafter to ensure continued functional eligibility.

-It is critical, whenever the condition of a child enrolled in a long-term support program substantially changes, that the CLTS FS be updated using a RESCREEN and the functional eligibility logic recalculated.
-This will determine whether or not the child's change in condition impacts their level of care, target group or functional eligibility by program.
+It is critical that whenever the condition of a child enrolled in a long-term support program substantially changes, the CLTS FS is updated using a RESCREEN and the functional eligibility logic recalculated.
+This will determine whether or not the child's change in condition impacts their level of care, target group, or functional eligibility by program.

 The CLTS FS can be done more often than yearly.
-This includes whenever a screen is transferred, the child's condition changes or other important changes need to be documented.
-It is important that when a RESCREEN is done, that the screener review the child's previously completed screens for information and historical perspective.
+This includes whenever a screen is transferred, the child's condition changes, or other important changes need to be documented.
+It is important that when a RESCREEN is done, the screener reviews the child's previously completed screens for information and historical perspective.
 The data warehouse maintains all information from previously calculated screens so that the longitudinal perspective is preserved when a new version of the screen is created.